Phone: (202) 296-5505 Email: info@winvale.com

 GSA Schedule | 4 Min Read

-Companies looking to get a GSA Schedule contract must generally meet certain eligibility requirements including being in business for at least 2 years, following the Trade Agreements Act (TAA), and offering your solutions commercially.
-However, the 2-year corporate experience requirement can often pose as a barrier for small businesses, particularly start-ups.
+Contractors looking to get a GSA Schedule contract usually must meet certain eligibility requirements, which include being in business for at least two years, adhering to the Trade Agreements Act (TAA), and offering the same products and services commercially.
+However, the two-year corporate experience requirement can often pose as an obstacle for small businesses, particularly start-ups.

 Benefits of the Springboard Program